Pakistan gets final approval for $3bn IMF bailout

 - Published

-The International Monetary Fund's (IMF) board has given its approval for a much-needed $3bn (£2.3bn) bailout for crisis-hit Pakistan.
+The International Monetary Fund's (IMF) board has given its approval for a $3bn (£2.3bn) bailout for Pakistan.

-The country will receive around $1.2bn upfront, with the rest due to be paid out over the next nine months.
+The crisis-hit nation will get about $1.2bn upfront, with the rest due to be paid out over the next nine months.

 The South Asian nation was on the brink of defaulting on its debts and had barely enough in foreign currencies to pay for a month of imports.